varnish/Varnish-Cache/doc/sphinx/users-guide/vcl-saint-and-grace.rst

     set beresp.grace = 5m;
   }

-When we set beresp.saintmode to 10 seconds Varnish will not ask *that* server for URL for 10 seconds.
+When we set ``beresp.saintmode`` to 10 seconds, Varnish will not ask *that* server for that URL for 10 seconds.
 A blacklist, more or less.
-Also a restart is performed so if you have other backends capable of serving that content Varnish will try those.
+Also, a restart is performed so if you have other backends capable of serving that content, Varnish will try those.
 When you are out of backends Varnish will serve the content from its stale cache.

 This can really be a life saver.